Enterprise-CMCS/macpro-base-template/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "The macpro-base-template project is a serverless monorepo template.
-It sets up projects the way we like them, and exists to get ideas from zero to deployed as fast as possible."
+description: "The macpro-base-template.
+This is placeholder and can be replaced with what makes sense for your project"
 permalink: /
 ---

 # macpro-base-template
 {: .fs-9 }

-The macpro-base-template project is a MACPRO microservice sending CMS Meidcaid Model Data Lab (MMDL) data to CMS Bigmac in realtime.
+The macpro-base-template project is a project that can serve as a baseline to get up and running faster.
 {: .fs-6 .fw-300 }

 [Join us on Slack](https://cmsgov.slack.com/archives/C0403M0D007){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/Enterprise-CMCS/macpro-base-template){: .btn .fs-5 .mb-4 .mb-md-0 }